 Ten days later, on March 19, 2016, without any effort of his own or mine, I meet Ross for the first time when I walked right through the front door of his home to attend a birthday party that his roommate invited me to.

 We hit it off immediately.
 Aside from the fact that Ross is handsome, has a killer smile, and towers over me at 6-foot-4, something in my gut told me that there was something different about him, something completely unrelated to his physical appearance…but at the time, I couldn’t seem to put my finger on it.
-As the night wore on, Ross and I would find out that our lives shared many parallels---like the time I was supposed to go to Northwestern University in St. Paul, MN on a music scholarship after high school, and it happened to be an hour away from where he went to college.
+As the night wore on, Ross and I would find out that our lives shared many parallels---like the time I was supposed to go to Northwestern University in St. Paul, MN on a music scholarship after high school, and it happened to be the school where he attended church every week because he lived and worked not too far away from it.
 Surely we would have met at 18 years old instead of 33??!!; or the time he was 22 years old and wrote out a very specific list, at the advice of a few successful business men he knew, of physical and non-physical traits he wanted in a wife---and realizing after he met me that I fulfilled them all; or the time we found out we had always lived as little as a block away from each other; or the time we found out that we went to the same community park and neighborhood swimming pool everyday during the same exact summers without ever running into each other.
 We spoke of our similar upbringings in the church and sang old hymns we knew from childhood.
 In fact, on the night we met, we found ourselves sitting on a bench outside singing old hymns together.
 Ross spoke about a fondness he had for the name “Sophia Grace”---a name a close friend of his chose to give his daughter two years prior.
 He explained his sweet attachment to that name.
 I would tell him the day after we met that I had named my daughter Sophia Grace, too!

 But amidst all these parallels and coincidences, the “thing” that really confirmed for us that God was at work was when we found out that our mothers, in two different parts of the world, gave birth to us on the same day, of the same month, in the same year.